varfco/help/en_US/admin.links.create.md

 * Outward description.
 This describes how transaction B is influencing A. Like the previous example, but in reverse.

 You can create as many translation links as you want, but they must be unique.

+If you want to read more about transaction links, check out the [official documentation on transaction links](https://firefly-iii.readthedocs.io/en/latest/advanced/links.html).